Ionut767/Github.Search/README.md

 This project is licensed under the [MIT](/LICENSE).
 See the LICENSE file for details. 📝

+## 🐛 Bug report!:

+- Chrome Extensions doesn't support backend code.
+I am working on a solution for this!

 ## ⚠️ Warning

 This project is a fan-made extension and is not affiliated with GitHub, Inc. It is a personal project created by fans of the GitHub API.
 Any issues or concerns should be directed to the individual maintaining this project.